mariam138/sea-conquest/README.md

 - As the site owner, I want to create grids where the player is able to see where their ships are marked
 - As the site owner, I want to create a blank grid which hides the positions of the computer's ships

+## Design

+I wanted to display the project with some more colour, rather than the original template of a white background.
+To make the game more visually appealing, I first centred the terminal and the "Run Program" button using **flex** properties.
+I then added an animated pirate ship background, with a colour scheme involving blues and purples.
+Lastly, I changed the colour of the "Run Program" button to a green.
+I did this so that the button would stand out, but still be in harmony with the colour scheme of the background image.

 ## Features

 ### Starting Page